-This marketing document was produced for institutional clients, for distribution in AT, CH, DE, ES, FI, FR, GB, IT, LI, LU, NL, NO, PT, SE, SG (Professional Investors only).
+This marketing document was produced by one or more companies of the Vontobel Group (collectively "Vontobel") for institutional clients, for distribution in AT, CH, DE, ES, FI, FR, GB, IT, LI, LU, NL, NO, PT, SE, SG (Professional Investors only).
 This document is for information purposes only and does not constitute an offer, solicitation or recommendation to buy or sell shares of the fund/fund units or any investment instruments, to effect any transactions or to conclude any legal act of any kind whatsoever.
 Subscriptions of shares of the fund should in any event be made solely on the basis of the fund's current sales prospectus (the "Sales Prospectus"), the Key Investor Information Document ("KIID"), its articles of incorporation and the most recent annual and semi-annual report of the fund and after seeking the advice of an independent finance, legal, accounting and tax specialist.
-This document is directed only at recipients who are institutional clients such as eligible counterparties or professional clients as defined by the Markets in Financial Instruments Directive 2014/65/EC ("MiFID") or similar regulations in other jurisdictions.
+This document is directed only at recipients who are institutional clients, such as eligible counterparties or professional clients as defined by the Markets in Financial Instruments Directive 2014/65/EC ("MiFID") or similar regulations in other jurisdictions, or as qualified investors as defined by Switzerland's Collective Investment Schemes Act ("CISA").
 In particular, we wish to draw your attention to the following risks: Investments in the securities of emerging-market countries may exhibit considerable price volatility and - in addition to the unpredictable social, political and economic environment - may also be subject to general operating and regulatory conditions that differ from the standards commonly found in industrialized countries.
 The currencies of emerging-market countries may exhibit wider fluctuations.
 Investments in riskier, higher-yielding bonds are generally considered to be more speculative in nature.
 These bonds carry a higher credit risk and their prices are more volatile than bonds with superior credit ratings.
 There is also a greater risk of losing the original investment and the associated income payments.
 Investments in derivatives are often exposed to the risks associated with the underlying markets or financial instruments, as well as issuer risks.
 Derivatives tend to carry more risk than direct investments.
 Investment universe may involve investments in countries where the local capital markets may not yet qualify as recognized capital markets.
 Money market investments are associated with risks of a money market, such as interest rate fluctuations, inflation risk and economic instability.